imattau/ShortLived/README.md

 - flutter test

 Acceptance
-- See search pill and author header in the top-left; npub pill above caption.
-- Tapping npub pill copies to clipboard (toast).
-- Long-press still hides/shows all overlays.
-- Console warning about mobile-web-app-capable is resolved.
+- Navigate to `/?v=1` or `/?id=butterfly` and the second item is initial.
+- Scrolling updates the URL without reload.
+- Using Copy Link copies a URL that re-opens to the same item.